madnight/blog/source/_drafts/category.md

   Kleisli f .
 Kleisli g = Kleisli (join . fmap g . f)
 {% endvimhl %}

+Kleisli arrows are a way of composing monadic programs.
+They are a notational feature that can be useful, but they don't provide any additional functionality beyond what the monad already provides.

 In the instance of `(->)`, the origin and destination can be any data type in Haskell.
 For a Kleisli morphism, the source can be any Haskell data type, but the target must conform to the `m a` structure for some `m`.